Matterhorn Glacier Paradise Tickets

 What is the cancellation policy for Matterhorn Glacier Paradise tickets?

 The cancellation policy can vary based on the ticket type.
-Typically, tickets are refundable or modifiable within a specific timeframe before the scheduled visit.
+Typically, tickets are refundable or modifiable within 24h before the scheduled visit.
 It's advisable to review the terms and conditions during the booking process.

 About